flexiondotorg/oab-java6/README.rst

 ::

   cd ~/
-  wget https://github.com/flexiondotorg/oab-java6/raw/0.2.2/oab-java6.sh -O oab-java6.sh
+  wget https://github.com/flexiondotorg/oab-java6/raw/0.2.3/oab-java.sh -O oab-java.sh
-  chmod +x oab-java6.sh
+  chmod +x oab-java.sh
-  sudo ./oab-java6.sh
+  sudo ./oab-java.sh

 If you are behind a proxy you may need to run using:
 ::

-  sudo -i ./oab-java6.sh
+  sudo -i ./oab-java.sh

 If you want to see what this script is doing while it is running then execute the following from another shell:
 ::

-  tail -f ./oab-java6.sh.log
+  tail -f ./oab-java.sh.log

 How it works
 ------------